ln-markets/docs.lnmarkets.com/src/faq/trading_options.md

 ## How to follow the life of an option?

 After buying an option, you can see it in the Running section of the deal blotter, at the bottom of the screen.
 Each line corresponds to an option, with:
-- Expiry of the option
 - Type: Call or Put
 - Quantity in USD
 - Strike
+- Expiry of the option
+- Delta (the Delta of a portfolio of options is the sum of all its Deltas)
+- Breakeven
+- Settlement: Cash or Physical
 - Volatility in %
 - Margin
 - PL = Mark-to-Market - margin (Mark-to-Market of the option is its price with the current volatility level, other parameters remaining the same)
-- Delta (the Delta of a portfolio of options is the sum of all its Deltas)
-- Settlement: Cash or Physical
+- Maintenance Margin

 In the risk section, on the lower left hand side of the screen, you can see in the PL section your global PL (sum of the PL of your options) and your global Delta (sum of the Deltas of your options).